Distribution of rational points on toric varieties: All the heights: Introduction

 \

-In this paper we consider the case of smooth projective toric varieties over a number field and we show that the all heights approach of Peyre works.
+In this paper we consider the case of smooth projective toric varieties over a number field whose torus is split, the so-called {\em split toric varieties}, and we show that the all heights approach of Peyre works relative to the family of line bundles associated to all $T$-invariant divisors.
 Manin's conjecture in its original form was proved for toric varieties by Batyrev and Tschinkel \cite{anisotropic, BT1, BT2} using harmonic analysis on tori.
 Toric varieties are the perfect test ground for investigations of the sort we consider here because their geometry is well-understood, and the structure of the boundary divisors is given in terms of combinatorial data.
-We prove the following theorem: